 Patients often ask if they should be taking aspirin.

+For those who do not have established cardiovascular disease (see above) a simple calcium score will be helpful.
 The calcium score determines the presence of absence of heart disease.

 The use of the calcium score is outlined in the recent 2018 AHA/ACC Cholesterol Management Guidelines.